Stock Expert AI

 What is XLE and what does it track?

-The State Street Energy Select Sector SPDR ETF (XLE) is an exchange-traded fund that aims to replicate the performance of the Energy Select Sector Index.
-This index represents the energy sector within the S&P 500, providing investors with exposure to companies involved in oil, gas, consumable fuels, energy equipment, and services.
-As of March 2026, XLE has $43.80 billion in assets under management and holds 22 different energy-related companies.
-The fund is designed for investors looking to make strategic or tactical investments specifically within the energy sector.
+The State Street Energy Select Sector SPDR ETF (XLE) is an exchange-traded fund designed to track the performance of the Energy Select Sector Index.
+This index comprises energy companies within the S&P 500, providing investors with targeted exposure to businesses involved in oil, natural gas, other consumable fuels, and related equipment and services.
+With $36.35 billion in assets under management and 21 holdings, XLE offers a concentrated investment vehicle for the U.S. energy sector, primarily focusing on large-cap integrated oil and gas companies.

 What is the expense ratio for XLE?